2026-01-20 15:51:36

 At the beginning of 2025, I made an important decision: to reposition myself from a Cloud Native Evangelist to an AI Infrastructure Architect.
 This was not just a change in title, but a strategic transformation after careful consideration.

 As I witnessed the surge of AI technologies and the rise of Agent-based applications reshaping software, I realized that clinging to the boundaries of Cloud Native might mean missing an era.
-So, I systematically adjusted the website’s content structure, shifting the focus toward AI Native infrastructure.
+So, I systematically adjusted the website’s content structure, shifting the focus toward AI Native Infrastructure.

 This transformation was not about abandoning the past, but extending forward from the foundation of Cloud Native.
 Classic content like Kubernetes and Istio remains and is continuously updated, but new topics such as AI Agent and the AI OSS landscape have been added, forming a more complete knowledge map.